-The City shall develop and maintain a Five-Year capital planning process that includes a Biennial Capital Improvement Program budget that is approved and adopted by the City Council as part of the budget process.
-The capital plan is informed by the City’s Five-Year forecasting process.
+The City shall develop and maintain a ten-year capital planning process (beginning with the FY 2020-22 Biennial Capital Improvement Program budget) that includes a Biennial Capital Improvement Program budget and is approved and adopted by the City Council as part of the budget process.
+The capital plan is informed by the City’s ten-year forecasting process.

 The decision to utilize debt to fund all or a portion of a capital project first requires an analysis by the Finance Department of how the debt will be repaid.
 The source of revenues to repay the debt must be identified and the impact of repayment of the debt on existing budget commitments must be assessed.

 The Finance Department is responsible for coordinating and analyzing the debt requirements.
 This will include timing of debt, calculation of outstanding debt, debt limitation calculations and compliance, impact on future debt burdens, and current revenue requirements.

 Generally, no debt will be issued for periods exceeding the useful life or average useful lives of projects to be financed.